The Saltaire Village Website, World Heritage Site

 21 March 1880 – 25 December 1901

-Herbert was the son of Michael O’Donnell.
+Herbert O'Donnell was the son of Michael O’Donnell.
 Michael was born 1853 in Bradford.
 He married Hannah Maria Eggleton in 1873.

 Herbert joined the Army 12 April 1898 and was on garrison duty at Gravesend for about nine months.
 He was then in Malta for just over two years, before leaving for South Africa in February 1900.